 The other end of the spectrum was held by the Darn Tough No Show Light.
 This was the only sock we tested without padding, and we found that it had very tightly woven fabric that felt slipperier to the touch as well as against the inside of the shoe.
 If this is your preferred style of sock, you will want to size your shoes smaller and tighter to better grip your foot.
-In addition to the No Show Tab that we tested, this sock is available in the ankle-length Elite Light Cushion Quarter, the Elite Light Cushion Mini Crew, and the Elite Graduated Compression Light Knee High.
+In addition to the No Show Tab that we tested, this sock is available in Elite Light Cushion Quarter, the Elite Light Cushion Mini Crew, and the Elite Graduated Compression Light Cushion Knee High.
 Slip Prevention was also weighted as 15% percent of a product's final score.

 Choosing the perfect running sock is a challenge.
 This process is complicated because there are countless combinations of features in a running sock when taking into account different fabric types, thicknesses, padding levels, and ankle heights.
 Luckily, all these choices ensure that if you figure out what you like, there is a running sock out there for you.
-We have reviewed eight of the most popular and common running-specific socks available, and in doing so have made an effort to investigate as many different choices as we could.
+We have reviewed nine of the most popular and common running-specific socks available, and in doing so have made an effort to investigate as many different choices as we could.
 We hope that this review has pointed you in the right direction, and helped you find a great running sock to meet your needs.
 We also encourage you to check out our Buying Advice Article, where we go into even more detail on all the various choices involved in this seemingly simple running accessory.
 We'll recommend the best pair of socks for you, as well as make other recommendations based on differing criteria.

 — Andy Wellman